diasurgical/riivaaja/README.md

 ## Building a new image

 Place the files for Visual C++ 5 SP3 (DevStudio_5.10) and Visual C++ SP5 PP5 (VS6) in the Riivaaja root folder.
 Make sure the versions of VC actually support optimizations (Professional and higher).
+Optionally use Devilution-comparer to generate a orig_full.asm and put it in the root to allow Riivaaja to generate a project status.

 Then run the following command: